For centuries weary travelers on their journey along the ancient Tokaido Road connecting Tokyo with Kyoto have stopped in Shizuoka.

 The Shogun decreed that Lords from all of the local fiefdoms must spend alternative years staying in the new capital city.

-Because of this geographical split, the Tokaido route linking the two places rose in prominence and became vital to connecting the two main centres of political and economic power.
+Because of this the Tokaido Highway (literally “East Ocean Road”) linking the Kyoto and Tokyo rose in prominence and became vital to connecting the two main centres of political and economic power.